 Is Now The Time?

 When considering ServiceNow, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are a number of reasons why we think ServiceNow is a good business.
 We would expect growth rates to moderate from here, but its revenue growth has been solid, over the last two years.
-On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its strong gross margins suggest it can operate profitably and sustainably.
+On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.